garrekstemo/Optics-Tutorials/ReadMe.md

 ## Lesson flow

-These four lessons are a rapid introduction to the fundamental optics and equipment used in an optics laboratory.
+These five lessons are a rapid introduction to the fundamental optics and equipment used in an optics laboratory.
 Each lesson is to be completed in about one week.
 Students are encouraged to work together to solve problems